On This Page

 How long does it take to put an item on reserve?

-Library staff need a minimum of 2 working days to make new course reserves items available for student use.
+Library staff need a minimum of 2 working days to make new physical course reserves items available for student use.
+A minimum of 1 week is needed for online course reserve items.

 Additional time may be required at the beginning of each term, when many faculty submit reserves at the same time.
 To ensure that material is ready by the first day of class, please submit your request at least one week before the start of the term.